Bermuda II Agreement: 1995 revision

-Fare and route restrictions governing all scheduled air services serving airports other than London Heathrow or London Gatwick were lifted.
+Fare and route restrictions governing all scheduled air services serving airports other than Heathrow or Gatwick were lifted.
 (This partial liberalisation came about as a UK concession to the US to help BA gain approval for its code-share alliance with US Air.
 As a result, access restrictions that originally covered all London airports were lifted at Luton and Stansted.
 This, in turn, enabled the now defunct "new generation", all-business class carriers such as Eos, Maxjet and Silverjet to enter the lucrative London–New York business travel market by choosing Stansted and Luton rather than Heathrow or Gatwick as their UK departure/arrival airports).
 Continental Airlines also took advantage of this liberalisation by starting service to a number of important regional UK airports, including Bristol, Birmingham, Manchester, Edinburgh, Glasgow and Belfast.
 Continental furthermore introduced non-stop service to Stansted from Newark in 2001, but this was withdrawn in the industry downturn after the September 11 terrorist attacks.